 Shake What Your Mama Gave Ya

 The human body is designed to be in motion.
 Your body is trying to tell you this when you develop that annoying crick in your neck or your butt goes numb from sitting.
 So once an hour, get up, put on your favorite song and dance, dance, dance.
 If you have limited space, sitting works too.
-Or every other hour, take a 15-minute break to do these posture-perfecting poses.
+Or every other hour, take a 15-minute break to do posture-perfecting poses.

 Cut Down Your Study Time